ReDI-School/intro-java/lesson1/exercise2.md

 }
 ```

-our code fails again to compile (and the error message is again kind of cryptic)
+our code fails again to compile (and the error message is again a kind of cryptic)

 ## Insights
 In this exercise, we have seen
 * how to print text to the console
 * different ways how our program can break due to a compile error
-* some rules we need to follow to write a correct Java program
+* some rules we need to follow in writing a correct Java program
 * how to write comments in Java

 ### How to print text in Java to the console